 Computers use binary Number.
-And some questions can be fixed using binary number.
+And some questions can be fixed

 A Binary number is created up of only 0s and 1s.